 Unpacking Student Engagement within Higher Education

-Students must be engaged emotionally, cognitively, and behaviorally inside and outside the classroom.
-Such engagement is crucial to their academic performance, connection to the institution, and development of workforce-ready skills.
+Getting students to attend their classes is not enough to ensure their success.
+It’s also not enough for any college or university to achieve its mission.
+Students must be engaged emotionally, cognitively and behaviorally inside and outside the classroom.
+Such engagement is crucial to their academic performance, connection to the institution and development of workforce-ready skills.

 The top benefits of student engagement in higher education include:

-• Increased matriculation, retention, persistence, and on-time graduation
+• Increased matriculation, retention, persistence and on-time graduation

 • Increased GPA